Walloon immigration to Sweden: History

 During the 16th century, forging techniques were improved in the area around Liège (see Walloon forging), which had developed into the capital of European steel production.
 The Walloons' reputation for steel production became widespread, and was also noted in Sweden.
 Encouraged by Gustav II Adolf, many Walloons began to emigrate to Sweden during the late 16th and early 17th centuries.
 They came from two main areas located around the cities of Sedan and Liège.
 At first, most of the Walloons settled in Godegård, Finspång and Norrköping, where the Walloon entrepreneur Louis De Geer was able to lease land.
-Although it was traditionally explained, and it is often assumed, that the Walloons and De Geer fled from their homeland due to religious persecution, nowadays it is has been established that the Walloons fled from economic pressures due to widespread unemployment.
+Although it was traditionally explained, and it is often assumed, that the Walloons and De Geer fled from their homeland due to religious persecution, nowadays it has been established that the Walloons fled from economic pressures due to widespread unemployment.

 In Sweden, De Geer met Willem de Besche, with whom he had already had contacts, and who managed the Finspång ironworks until 1618.
 De Besche, who was also from Liège, had been active in Sweden since 1595, and had participated in the modernization of the Swedish royal ironworks and, especially, in arms production.
-He is noted for having introduced new ironwork techniques in Sweden, but was not an independent entrepeneur as De Geer, being rather an employee of the king.
+He is noted for having introduced new ironwork techniques in Sweden, but was not an independent entrepreneur as De Geer, being rather an employee of the king.
 De Besche was the first to recruit Walloons to Sweden.
 He settled in Nykoping in 1597, and thanks to his enlisting of Walloons, a Walloon community was established in Södermanland during the years after his arrival.
 After acting as De Besche's guarantor in 1618 when he leased the Finspång manufacturing plant, from the beginning of the 1620s De Geer completely took over the business of the mill in Finspång.
 Recruitment took place in such a way that agents were sent out to the smaller mills to recruit the desired professional directly on the spot.
 But just as often, unemployed Walloons came to the larger towns to seek employment in Sweden at the recruitment offices established there.
 De Besche was initially responsible for recruiting workforce via De Geer.
 Since the 1620s, it became the sole responsibility of De Geer, who dispatched his agents from his offices in Liège, Namur, Chimay and Verviers.
 They would then go about picking the qualified personnel from among the unemployed Walloons.